Navigating the Role for Child Welfare

 Understanding the Guardian ad Litem Role

 GAL is a court-appointed advocate responsible for representing the child’s interests during legal proceedings.
 Their primary focus is to assess the child’s welfare and provide the court with unbiased recommendations.
-They works independently, free from the influence of either parent, to ensure a fair evaluation.
+They work independently, free from the influence of either parent, to ensure a fair evaluation.

 How Guardian ad Litems Operate in Family Court